 A competition usually breaks out between the men in the ger (the village) to see who can grip the stones for longest.
 We only lasted about 4 seconds…!

-It’s a simple dish, my Citizens – and my version is quite traditional but I guarantee your guests will be utterly charmed by it.
+It’s a simple dish, Citizens.
 Eat it with your hands as it was intended, juggle a few hot rocks for show and enjoy this taste of the steppes!
 Try it with some delicious Mongolian Khuushuur for a full meal – and of course, play some of The Hu as you eat!